GBaghdady/Cuffless-BP-SCI-Data-QC/README.md

 This repository contains analysis code only.
 It does not provide clinical diagnosis.

 ## Data

+The folder `data/` contains example input files required to run the QC pipeline.

+These data are provided **for demonstration and reproducibility only**.
+No identifiable patient information is included.

+### Files
+- `example_data.csv` — Sample dataset used to demonstrate the signal QC pipeline.

-Real patient data are not publicly shared due to confidentiality.
-A synthetic or anonymised example dataset may be added separately.
+Real patient datasets are not publicly shared due to confidentiality.
-A synthetic or anonymised example dataset may be provided separately.
+Researchers may request access through the appropriate institutional processes.